hanproj/Pubs-and-Presentations/README.md

 _Recent Advances in Digital Philology_, University of Vienna, 7 December 2022:

-"Modeling the contribution of a phonological hypothesis: Using graph theory to compare two Old Chinese reconstruction systems" – Nathan Hill & James Engels
+"Modeling the contribution of a phonological hypothesis: Using graph theory to compare two Old Chinese reconstruction systems" – Nathan Hill & James Engels (Keynote)

 # Publications